nikkeisadev/Sentry/README.md

 - Block different websites.
 - Prevent installed apps from runing for a specified time.
 (Disable any application while, for example, exams.)

-## Installation 👾
-> Run `setup.py` from main, which will download all the requirements for Sentry with pip, and also gonna download the official MySQL installer for the backend.

 ## Usage 📖
 If the client, and the enviorment is ready, then you just have to start the software.
 Then you have to register a user from the administrator terminal window, and then login with these credentials.

-### Client initialization 💻
-BEFORE RUNNING THE CLIENT, PLEASE INSTALL THE BACKEND FIRST!
-1. To start the client open the files in Visual Studio code.
-2. Run `main.py` with the play button.
-3. You will see the debug status in the terminal, and it should start booting up.
-4. Login with your login credentials, but first register a new user from the terminal.

 ### Backend management 🎛
 Start `terminal.py`, and login with the root password of the database, which should be *neumannverseny*, or the one what you selected while installing it.
 (MySQL)